madgelackie/group_project/README.md

 ### Area's of personal focus:
 Researching and implementing the React Router extension.
-Reconfiguring the database
+Reconfiguring the database.
-Linking the front-end to the database
+Linking the front-end to the database.